Bitter Melon, Balsam Pear or Bitter Gourd

 Leaf length: Each deeply lobed leaf of Bitter Gourd is 4 to 10 cm long, and has a round outline.

 Leaf width: The soft, mid-green leaves are on stalks.
-They are deeply divided into 5 to 7 shallow scalloped lobes, that are up to 15 cm across.
+They are deeply divide into 5 to 7 shallow scalloped lobes, that are up to 15 cm across.

-Reproduction: Bitter Gourd spreads by seeds and by underground stems.
-When ripe the fruit is orange-yellow, 10 to 20 cm long, ridged and covered with blunt warts.
+Reproduction: Bitter Gourd spreads by seeds and alo by underground stems.
+The ripe fruit is orange to yellow, 10 to 20 cm long, ridged and has a cover of blunt warts.
 Once the fruit matures, it bursts along its length and curls back to expose the edible scarlet flesh around its many black seeds.

 If you keep the seeds in dry storage, they remain viable for up to 24 months.

-Habitat: You often find Bitter Gourd in uncultivated habitats such as roadsides, gardens, fencelines and around houses and farm buildings.
+Habitat: You often find Bitter Gourd in roadsides, gardens, fencelines and around houses and farm buildings.

 For more information on weeds check out our weed ID Chart.